Frequently Asked Questions

 What if I get hurt in another province?

-WorkSafeBC is putting me into a work hardening program that I am not ready for.
+WorkSafeBC is putting me into a return to work program that I am not ready for.
 What should I do?

 Talk to your doctor.
-You should know that if you do not participate, your benefits could be terminated.
+If you do not participate, your benefits could be terminated.
 However, you can request a review and eventually appeal this decision.
-On appeal, you have to provide medical information showing that you were not capable of participating.
+On appeal, you have to provide medical information showing that you were not able to participate.
 If you are successful, your benefits will be reinstated.

 Can I get workers' compensation if I have an occupational disease?